sachit-n/plant_disease_classify/README.md

 It has an accuracy of 94% on the test set.
 This is similar to results in the [original paper](https://arxiv.org/abs/1604.03169) that introduced the dataset without pretraining.
-This model does not generalize to the PlantDoc dataset due to the synthetic nature of the dataset.
+This model does not generalize to the PlantDoc dataset due to the synthetic nature of the PlantVillage dataset.
 Its accuracy on PlantDoc dataset is 11%.
 Even the authors of the PlantDoc dataset noted in their [paper](https://arxiv.org/abs/1911.10317) an accuracy of ~15%, when they trained a model on PlantVillage and tested on PlantDoc dataset.
 In it, they had pretrained on the ImageNet too which I did not do.
 ### Model 2
-The second model is trained on Cropped PlantDoc (C-PD) dataset (contains cropped leaves from images in PlantDoc datatset where cropping is done by creating rectangular shaped bounding boxes).
+The second model is trained on Cropped PlantDoc (C-PD) dataset (contains cropped leaves from images in PlantDoc datatset where cropping is done by creating rectangular shaped bounding boxes as described in the PlantDoc paper).

 Here, I apply transfer learning by initializing the weights from Model 1.
 It has an accuracy of 30% on the test set.
 On PlantDoc dataset (uncropped), it has an accuracy of 18%.
 In the PlantDoc [paper](https://arxiv.org/abs/1911.10317), it was shown that accuracy of ~70% is achievable with certain pretrained architectures on C-PD with similar transfer learning.
 I implemented a smaller network with no pretraining and achieve 30% accuracy on C-PD here.

 ### Model 3
 After training model 1 on PlantVillage, model 2 on cropped PlantDoc (C-PD), I train Model 3 on PlantDoc dataset (uncropped).
-All images in C-PD training set were cropped from images in PlantDoc training set to prevent data leakage.
+All images in C-PD training set were cropped from images in PlantDoc training set only to prevent data leakage.
+Hence, the test sets of PlantDoc and C-PD remain unseen by the model.
 In model 3, I apply transfer learning again, but feed larger sized input image to the model.
 Thus, I implement the sliding window algorithm commonly used for Object Detection.
 Instead of detecting object locations though, I use the output for classification.
 By feeding a larger sized image, I get Model 2's predictions on smaller crops within the image.
 I add a dense hidden layer at the end, followed by the output layer.
 These last two dense layers make a prediction for the entire image, using the predictions of model 2 on smaller cropped regions within the image.
 The idea is that Model 2 is expected to perform better in some of the cropped regions, instead of the entire image.
 Finally though, a prediction is needed for the entire image.
 Hence, I add two dense layers at the end whose goal is to learn how to classify the image based on Model 2's predictions.

 For more specific details, can follow the [notebook](https://colab.research.google.com/drive/1jn06snZBrHpb07EQFON3Dx3hzQfXbjjg?usp=sharing).